A. SPADA reception center

 4. If you have no housing

-If, after your visit to the GUDA, the Ofii does not offer you long-term housing, you must return to the SPADA which must:
+If, after your visit to the GUDA, the Ofii does not offer you long-term housing or does not direct you towards another region in France, you must return to the SPADA which must:

 The Spada has the obligation to help you, as this organization is financed by the government with a contract requiring it to fulfill certain tasks.
 If the Spada does not help you enough, after being registered by the Spada, you can contact an association which helps asylum seekers.